 You can get a head start on your estimated payments for the year by applying last year’s tax refund, if any, to this year’s taxes.

 You may qualify to use the annualized income method to calculate your estimated tax payments if your income is uneven over the year.
-This situation generally happens when a taxpayer owns a business, like a retail store, with substantial income fluctuations throughout the year, such as large end-of-year sales during the holiday season.
-Another example would be a retail store that sells surfboards in the Northeast, where sales would be high in the summer and very little in the winter.
+This situation generally happens when a taxpayer owns a business with substantial income fluctuations throughout the year, such as a retail store with large end-of-year sales during the holiday season.
+Another example would be a retail store that sells surfboards in the Northeast, where sales would be high in the summer and very low in the winter.

 The calculations to use the annualized income installment method are more complex than simply estimating your income each quarter and figuring the taxes on it.
 If you want to use this method, you should use the worksheet provided by the IRS in Publication 505 or consult your tax professional.